Configure SCIM with Microsoft Entra ID

 • For Tenant URL, copy and paste the Base URL shown in the Tableau Cloud SCIM settings.

-• For Secret Token, paste the Tableau Cloud SCIM secret token you copied earlier.
+• For Secret Token, copy and paste the Tableau Cloud SCIM secret that was generated.

 Step 3: Assign groups to the Tableau Cloud app